-6 (a)Accounting officers of municipalities are required to publish the awards of all competitive bids on the eTender Publication Portal as mentioned below.
+6 (a) Accounting officers of municipalities are required to publish the awards of all competitive bids on the eTender Publication Portal as mentioned below.

-Municipalities are required to publish the following information on successful bids 2 within seven (7) working days of awarding the bids:
+Municipalities are required to publish the following information on successful bids2 within seven (7) working days of awarding the bids:

 - Names of the successful bidder(s) and preference points claimed;

 - Contract price(s);

-- Contract period;
+- Contract period; and

-- Contact details

-- Names of Directors: and

 - Date of completion/award.